-Fitting a roof window is certainly not as difficult as most people imagine and we have made it even easier with the windows available from Screwfix.
+Fitting a roof window is certainly not as difficult as most people imagine.
 Roof windows are an easy, affordable way to give you extra light in the unused loft space in your home.
 Whether you have a loft conversion, or your loft is just used for storage, a loft window will be a great advantage.
 Roof windows and roof lights allow natural daylight and ventilation into a roof space while minimizing noise transmittance and heat loss.

 These roof windows are fully compliant with part L of the building regulations (Doc J in Scotland) and in a full loft conversion at least one means of escape (MOE) roof window will be required to comply with the building regulations, 1992, in relation to Means of Escape in Case of Fire.